 However, a more reliable differentiation method can be proposed by controlling illumination intensities of different LEDs.
-For example, only Ag NPs was detected with individual LED blue channel on and both of Ag and Au NPs were visualized with blue and green channels on, as presented in Fig. 4B and C. Au NRs can be subtracted from the NPs mixture image taken with all LEDs on, as shown in Fig. 4D.
+For example, only Ag NPs were detected with an individual LED blue channel on and both Ag and Au NPs were visualized with blue and green channels on, as presented in Fig. 4B and C. Au NRs can be subtracted from the NP mixture image taken with all LEDs on, as shown in Fig. 4D.

-Plasmonic NPs imaging in cell-NPs complex.
+Plasmonic NP imaging in the cell-NP complex

-And finally, we are presenting the most important results of multiplexed NPs visualization.
+And finally, we are presenting the most important results of multiplexed NP visualization.
 Different cell lines with different sizes and properties were nonspecifically decorated with plasmonic NPs and observed by the proposed SIM mode and DFM mode for comparison.

-Fig. 4 (A) Example of NPs mixture on a coverslip visualization with SIM microscopy.
-(B) Magnified Ag NPs imaging with only blue LED, (C) Ag and Au NPs imaging with blue and green LEDs, (D) Ag, Au, Au NR mixture imaging with all LEDs.
-Objective 60x, 0.7NA.
+Fig. 4 (A) Example of the NP mixture on a coverslip visualization with SIM microscopy.
+(B) Magnified Ag NP imaging with only a blue LED, (C) Ag and Au NP imaging with blue and green LEDs, (D) Ag, Au, Au NR mixture imaging with all LEDs.
+Objective 60×, 0.7NA.

 Firstly, we prepared a cytology sample with MDA-MB-231 that is a highly aggressive, invasive and poorly differentiated triple-negative breast cancer cell line.
 Triple-negative breast cancer is an aggressive form of breast cancer with limited treatment options.
-Understanding the molecular basis of this cancer is therefore crucial for effective new drug development and as a result many studies on potentially active agents for this particular type of breast cancer have been conducted using the MDA-MB-231 cell line (PHE Culture Collections)^{19, 20}.
-MDA-MB-231 are rather large (up to 30um) adherent cells.
+Understanding the molecular basis of this cancer is therefore crucial for effective new drug development and as a result many studies on potentially active agents for this particular type of breast cancer have been conducted using the MDA-MB-231 cell line (PHE Culture Collections).
+MDA-MB-231 cells are rather large (up to 30 $\mu$ m) adherent cells.
 They were mixed with our three types of NPs and placed in the Vectashield antifade mounting medium.

 Retinoblastoma is a rare childhood cancer of the eye that can begin in utero and is diagnosed during the first few years of life.
 To date, two human retinoblastoma cell lines, Weri1 and Y79, are widely used in research.
-Y79 cell-line is suspension cells with small dimensions (10-12 um diameter) and two markers on the membrane can be selectively labelled by plasmonic probes: MRC2 and CD20921.
-We have prepared a second type of cytology samples with a Y79 cell-NPs complex placed in the mounting medium.
+The Y79 cell-line is suspension cells with small dimensions (10-12 $\mu$ m diameter) and two markers on the membrane can be selectively labelled by plasmonic probes: MRC2 and CD209.
+We have prepared a second type of cytology sample with a Y79 cell-NP complex placed in the mounting medium.

-As was shown in the literature^{22, 23}, the influence of cellular environment on the quality of the conventional dark-field optical detection of the forward scattering light makes image interpretation and NPs visualization in the cellular environment quite complicated or even impossible (Fig.2 in the ESI).
-However, our experimental results obtained with a SIM setup showed drastic improvement for the NPs visualization in the cellular environment comparing to the conventional darkfield mode.
-In Fig.5, we present the images of MDA-MB-231 and Y79 cells decorated with different NPs where high NPs contrast allows reliable spatial and spectral detection even by direct visual observation.
-It is not the case for the DFM where high cellular scattering block NPs.
-This phenomenon is more obvious for smaller Y79 cells making NPs differentiation and even detection impossible.
+As was shown in the literature, the influence of the cellular environment on the quality of the conventional dark-field optical detection of the forward scattering light makes image interpretation and NP visualization in the cellular environment quite complicated or even impossible (Fig. 2 in the ESI†).
+However, our experimental results obtained with a SIM setup showed drastic improvement for the NP visualization in the cellular environment compared to the conventional darkfield mode.
+In Fig. 5, we present the images of MDA-MB-231 and Y79 cells decorated with different NPs where high NP contrast allows reliable spatial and spectral detection even by direct visual observation.
+This is not the case for the DFM where high cellular scattering blocks NPs.
+This phenomenon is more obvious for smaller Y79 cells making NP differentiation and even detection impossible.

-NPs spatial distribution and spectral differentiation in cellular environment is a main parameter for using NPs as multiplexed biomarkers to target specific cells in biomedical applications and our results show a good potential for the SIM method to provides a reliable information.
+NP spatial distribution and spectral differentiation in a cellular environment are main parameters for using NPs as multiplexed biomarkers to target specific cells in biomedical applications and our results show good potential for the SIM method to provide reliable information.